James Bartleman: Lieutenant Governor of Ontario

-Personal
+Personal life and death

-Bartleman is related to honorary Chief of the Mnjikaning Indians John Bigwin from his mother's side.
+Bartleman was related to honorary Chief of the Mnjikaning Indians John Bigwin, on his mother's side.

+James Bartleman died at a hospice in London, Ontario on 14 August 2023, at the age of 83.

+Unlike most vice-regal funerals, which are public, Bartleman's funeral was private but flags flew at half mast.

 Writing

 Bartleman published several works of non-fiction, both before and during his viceregal term.
 These included the childhood memoirs Out of Muskoka (2002) and Raisin Wine: A Boyhood in a Different Muskoka (2007), and the professional career memoirs On Six Continents (2004) and Rollercoaster: My Hectic Years as Jean Chrétien's Diplomatic Advisor (2005).

 Following the end of his viceregal term, Bartleman has also published a trilogy of social justice novels, As Long as the Rivers Flow (2011), The Redemption of Oscar Wolf (2013) and Exceptional Circumstances (2015).
 As Long as the Rivers Flow was a finalist for the 2013 Burt Award for First Nations, Métis and Inuit Literature.